Style Over Substance? How Coralie Fargeat Achieves Both.

 The deteriorating mush escapes the riotous scenes, crawling away from the studio.
 In a haunting echo of the film's cold open, Monstroelisasue makes her way to her weathered star on the Hollywood Walk of Fame.
 As she sinks through the cracks, she becomes one with her commemoration, merging with the legacy she was so desperate to reclaim.

-HOW IT COULD BE BETTER
+HOW IT COULD BE BETTER?

 You might wonder who I am to critique a celebrated screenplay like this one.
 But keep in mind that no screenplay is perfect, and script notes are often rooted in subjective tastes rather than objective criticisms.
 Since THE SUBSTANCE adheres closely to structural conventions, my comments will mainly focus on enhancing execution rather than overhauling the overall structure.